Top tips for your make up trial

 Wear your hair in a way you like it, often during trials I find brides taking down the hair, trying to visualise the look better.

-After a trial I tend to email the photos we took, trial pics are just for myself and the bride as reference points they're not used for advertising or for promotional purposes no matter how nice they turn out.
+After a trial I like to email the photos we took, trial pics are just for myself and the bride as reference points.
 I also send a detailed list of notes regarding the bride, the day, timings and products so that we have an online reference for the wedding day.
 I ask the bride for feedback from the trial, how the make up lasted if there was anything she noticed throughout the day and if we need to make tweaks or changes these are all simply added.
 It's important to be honest both during and after the trial if theres something you want to change it's generally never a problem its not like a hair cut make up comes and goes with the sweep of a cotton pad or brush.

 If you really want something that your make up artist has advised against take on board their opinion but at the end of the day its your face and you can wear it whatever way you like, so just be sure to get your way.